chencyc123/sts4/Navigation.md

-# Navigating the source code - Go to symbol in file/workspace
+# Go to symbol in file/workspace

 Easy navigation to Spring-specific elements of your source code.

 [[/images/screenshot-navigation.png|Go to Symbol in workspace]]